Breastfeeding Support Groups

 To book your place, please call 01244 397486

-Bosom buddy peer supporters are CWP volunteers who have breastfed their own children and have received additional training in breastfeeding.
+Koala Bosom Buddies are volunteers who have breastfed their own children and have received additional training in breastfeeding.
 They provide mother-to-mother breastfeeding support with non-judgemental and evidence-based information for both pregnant women and breastfeeding mothers, supporting them to reach their breastfeeding goals.
 They also:

 • Provide breastfeeding information during infant feeding workshops